-The Waltham Forest Design Charter sets out the council’s commitment to achieving high quality design in all new housing developments.
-It was developed to support the significant level of housing growth expected in Waltham Forest over the next few years.
+The Waltham Forest Design Charter sets out how we will achieve high quality design in all new housing developments.
+We developed it to support the high levels of local housing growth expected over the next few years.

 The 10 key urban design principles of the charter are:

 - High quality buildings - Encourage distinctive and innovative architecture using quality materials built to high standards.

 - Responding to context - Ensure developments integrate with their surroundings and local heritage.
 These should link with adjacent streets and paths to create direct and convenient routes to local services like shops, schools, and public transport.

 - A mix of homes - Work with developers and partners to provide a mix of housing types and sizes accessible to all.
 These should meet the needs of residents both now and in future.

 - Good quality internal layouts - Ensure new homes have high quality spacious and adaptable rooms and living areas which meet current planning policy standards.

 - Safe and overlooked streets - Promote housing layouts with windows and doors facing onto streets and public space, so they are overlooked and feel safe.